 Consumer behavior is dynamic, consumer behavior may change over a long time due to changes in age, experiences, lifestyles, income, and other similar factors.

-Therefore, it is necessary to continuously study, analyze, and understood changes so that effective decisions may be taken in respect of the product, price, promotion, and distribution of products.
+Therefore, it is necessary to continuously study, analyze, and understand changes so that effective decisions may be taken with respect to the product, price, promotion, and distribution of products.